The call for applications for the Fall 2025 cohort is now open. The application deadline is Monday, 8 September, 2025.

 Follow-up

-The CUCo team and Board will keep in touch with the project team to help them move forward with the collaboration and will organise support, training, et cetera.
+The CUCo team and board will keep in touch with the team and help them move forward with the collaboration and will organize support, training, et cetera.
 Teams are encouraged to approach CUCo about roadblocks, complications, and other issues hindering the process.

 Discontinuing projects that end up not being feasible is okay, as this will free up budget for others to start new projects.